Arrata-TTRPG/Arrata-TTRPG/src/cards/talents.typ

     3,
     ranged,
     "Any Ranged",
+    "Perform 1 attack at 150% weapon damage.",
+  ),
-    "Perform 1 attack at 125% weapon damage.
-Ignores 25% of target's armor reduction.", ), talent("Flurry", 5, melee, "Blade", "Perform 3 attacks at 40% weapon damage each."),
+  talent("Flurry", 5, melee, "Blade", "Perform 3 attacks at 40% weapon damage each."),
   talent(